NickPax/my-website/_structures/dependent-clause.md

 ## Dashes and dependent clauses

-* Use a dash or a pair of dashes when a noun clause is a nonessential appositive.
+Use a dash or a pair of dashes when a noun clause is a nonessential appositive.
 Example:

 After the stormy weather -- great hail balls and rain -- they went outside.

-* Use a dash when a noun clause at the end of a sentence is renaming the subject.
-Example:

-That was the whole point of it -- to upgrade the warp core.

-## Another important point about dependent clauses

-* When an adverb clause comes at the end of the sentence and is not directly related to the the part of the sentence it comes after, put a separating comma in front of it.
-Example:

-She would nearly always cry at the end of the song, although it wasn't actually a particularly sad song.

-See also ...

-* However when an adverb clause comes at the end of a noun clause, there is no need for punctuation.
-Example:

-What he's going to do after the meeting is anyone's guess.